Enhancing Automatic Chord Recognition via Pseudo-Labeling and Knowledge Distillation: Results

 \section{Results}

-In this section, we present results across the various metrics mentioned above in our two-stage training method, including an ablation study on the KD regularization against noisy labels.
+In this section, we present results for our two-stage training method across the metrics described in Section~\ref{sec:metrics}, including an ablation study on the KD regularization against noisy labels.
 All reported metrics are evaluated on the held-out test set (120 songs) from the clean labeled dataset described in Section~\ref{sec:data}.